Here’s How Much Money You Really Need to Earn to Buy a House

 A new study helps demystify the home-buying process.

-And you wouldn’t be alone.
-Despite low interest rates, millennials aren’t buying homes because they’re struggling to save for a down payment, according to recent studies.
-But a new report from HSH.com, an online mortgage resource, sheds some light on just how much money prospective buyers need to earn in order to afford the principal, interest, taxes, and insurance payments on a median-priced home in 27 metro areas across the country.
+Anyone wondering how that is possible isn’t alone.
+Despite low interest rates, millennials aren’t buying homes because they’re struggling to save for a down payment, according to studies.
+But a new report from HSH.com, an online mortgage resource, sheds some light on just how much money prospective buyers need to earn in order to afford the principal, interest, taxes, and insurance payments on a median-priced home in the 50 most populous metro areas in the country.